 HOLI FESTIVAL IN INDIA

 Holi Festival (Festival of Colours) in India is celebrated on the full moon in the month of March and marks the arrival of spring.
 This is a very colourful festival and the people of India, particularly Northern India, take part in the celebrations with much enthusiasm!
 People rub and throw gulal and abeer (coloured powder and dyes) on each other and small gifts are also exchanged to show signs of love and well-being.
-Customers travelling on a group tour that coincides with Holi Festival are asked to please ensure they bring a dust mask with them on tour if they suffer from allergies.
-Holi Festival dates: 27 March 2013 and 17 March 2014.
+Customers travelling on a group tour that coincides with Holi Festival are asked to please be patient and understanding during times that touring is affected or delayed.
+Customers who experience allergies are asked to ensure they bring a dust mask with them on tour.
+Holi Festival dates: 17 March 2014 and 06 March 2015.

 The city of Delhi consists of two parts.
 The first is Old Delhi, the capital of Muslim India between the 12th and 19th centuries.
 It retains legendary bazaars such as Chandni Chowk and monuments and forts relating to India’s Muslim history.
 The other is New Delhi, which was created by the British.